-- Iller Bank will ensure that any land acquired or/and any resettlement5 which may result from any of the sub-projects proposed by the Metropolitan Municipalities or municipal water and wastewater utilities financed by the Bank loan will be in compliance with this framework document. - Before financing the sub-projects, Iller Bank will make sure that the social and social safeguards issues are identified by the Metropolitan Municipality or municipal water and wastewater utility, the processes spelled out in this framework are followed, and in the cases when there will be a need for land acquisition or resettlement, a LARAP is prepared in accordance with this framework, submitted to the World Bank for review and clearance and disclosed, locally on the Iller Bank website.
-The Iller Bank's role includes instructing and building capacity of municipalities to understand and implement the LARPF; through support, review and comments, ensuring that municipalities prepare LARAP or ALARAPs according to the LARPF; and monitoring and implementation of the LARAPs and ALARAPs by the municipalities, and reporting to the Bank, using the reporting format attached to this LARPF (Annex 1). - Iller Bank will ensure that, to the extent possible, sub-projects which involve land acquisition or resettlement are avoided.
-In other words, land acquisition is kept to a minimum level based on the technical requirements within this framework document.
+- Iller Bank will ensure that any land acquired or/and any resettlement5 which may result from any of the sub-projects proposed by the Municipalities or municipal water and wastewater utilities financed by the Bank loan will be in compliance with this framework document. - Before financing the sub-projects, Iller Bank will make sure that the social and social safeguards issues are identified by the Municipality or municipal water and wastewater utility, the processes spelled out in this framework are followed, and in the cases when there will be a need for land acquisition or resettlement, a LARAP is prepared in accordance with this framework, submitted to the World Bank for review and clearance and disclosed, locally on the Iller Bank website.
+The Iller Bank's role includes instructing and building capacity of municipalities to understand and implement the LARPF; through support, review and comments, ensuring that municipalities prepare LARAP or ALARAPs and ALARAPs by the municipalities, and reporting to the Bank, using the reporting format attached to this LARPF (Annex 4).